 Who can participate in the SUNY Apprenticeship Program?

-Please watch the following video provided by HMO Working Solutions that shows how an apprenticeship program may be right for your future.
+The following video shows how an apprenticeship program could be the path for your career.

 Courtesy of the Workforce Development Board, American Apprenticeship Initiative (AAI)